-^{2.} After the /S-ON signal turns ON, wait at least for the brake release time plus 50 ms, and then output the reference from the host controller to the SERVOPACK.
+^{2.} After the/S-ON signal has turned ON and 50 ms has passed since the brake was released, output the reference from the host controller to the SERVOPACK.

 (1) Wiring Example

 Use the brake signal (/BK) and the brake power supply to form a brake ON/OFF circuit.
 The following diagram shows a standard wiring example.